SomJagdale/myLearnings/TIQ3.md

+### Data Structure Questions

+1. **What is the difference between a stack and a queue?
+Can you provide real-world examples of each?**

+2. **Explain the concept of a linked list.
+What are its advantages and disadvantages compared to an array?**

+3. **What is a binary tree?
+Can you explain the difference between a binary tree and a binary search tree (BST)?**

+4. **How would you implement a hash table?
+What are the common collision resolution techniques?**

+5. **What is the time complexity of searching for an element in a balanced binary search tree?
+How does it differ in an unbalanced BST?**

+6. **Can you explain the concept of dynamic programming?
+Provide an example of a problem that can be solved using dynamic programming.**

+7. **What is a graph?
+Describe the differences between directed and undirected graphs.
+When would you use one over the other?**

+8. **Explain the concept of a priority queue.
+How is it different from a regular queue, and what data structure is commonly used to implement it?**

+9. **What is a trie, and what are its advantages in searching and storing strings?
+Can you describe a scenario where a trie would be useful?**

+10. **What are the primary operations of a double-ended queue (deque)?
+In what scenarios would you prefer a deque over a vector or a list?**

+11. **How do you detect a cycle in a linked list?
+Can you describe the algorithm you would use?**

+12. **What is a segment tree, and when would you use it?
+Can you explain its basic operations?**

+13. **Describe the difference between depth-first search (DFS) and breadth-first search (BFS) in graph traversal.
+What are the use cases for each?**

+14. **How would you implement an LRU (Least Recently Used) cache?
+What data structures would you use to achieve optimal time complexity for get and put operations?**

+15. **What is the difference between a shallow copy and a deep copy of an object?
+How does this relate to data structures?**

+16. **Explain how you would implement a binary search algorithm.
+What conditions must be met for binary search to work?**

+17. **What are the trade-offs between using a linked list and an array for implementing a stack?**

+18. **Can you explain the concept of a balanced binary tree?
+What are some types of balanced trees?**

+19. **What is the importance of the load factor in hash tables?
+How does it affect performance?**

+20. **How do you find the kth largest element in an unsorted array?
+Describe the algorithm you would use and its time complexity.**

+These questions cover a range of topics and complexities within data structures, allowing you to gauge a developer's proficiency and understanding in this critical area of software development.

+#### Advance Level

 ### 1. **Explain the differences between a HashMap and a Balanced Tree in terms of time complexity, use cases, and memory consumption.
 When would you prefer one over the other?**

 **Answer:**